Knowledge hub

 What happens after the findings?

 You decide.
 Most teams run the first few items internally.
-If the plan names a layer that needs real implementation work — CRM routing, reporting, integrations, or a website/lead-capture fix — you can route into Solutions or the matching advisory page.
+If the plan names a step that needs real implementation work (CRM routing, reporting, integrations, or a website fix), you can route into Solutions or the matching review page.
 No second round of research.

 Can this route into CRM, reporting, or website work later?

 Yes.
-The plan often names where the real bottleneck is.
+The plan often names where the real issue is.
 If implementation is CRM and automation, that routes to Solutions.
-If it is reporting visibility, that is Reporting and Attribution.
-If the issue is lead capture or pages, we route you to website reviews or funnel and lead flow.
+If it is reporting visibility, that is Reporting and attribution under Solutions.
+If the issue is the page or follow-up, we route you to the website review or the inquiry and follow-up review.

 What if ownership or data is still too messy to automate?